Craniotomy: What the Patient Needs to Know

 Step 1: Patient Preparation

 The patient is placed on the operating table and given general anesthesia.
-After the patient is asleep, a breathing tube is placed into the lungs (intubation) and connected to a ventilator that mechanically pumps oxygen during the operation.
+After the patient is asleep, a breathing tube is placed into the windpipe (trachea) and connected to a ventilator that mechanically pumps oxygen to the lungs during the operation.
 A 3-pin skull clamp is connected to the table and the patient’s head to immobilize the head during the procedure.
 The patient’s hair is shaved or clipped in the area of the craniotomy.
 As an alternative, a hair-sparing technique might be used, which involves shaving only a ¼-inch-wide area around the planned incision line.
 A line is drawn on the scalp to mark the path of the initial incision.

 Step 2: Skin Incision